 - Banding of the timber pile head

-Diesel Hammer Stroke Higher Than Calculated
+Diesel Hammer Stroke Is Higher Than Calculated

 Compare the calculated and observed blow counts.
-If the observed count is lower, the soil resistance is less than anticipated.
+If the observed count is lower, it's likely that the soil resistance is less than anticipated.
 If the blow counts are comparable, reanalyze with lower combustion pressure to match the observed hammer stroke.

 Cannot Find Hammer in Data File